geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The metallization of ammonia has opened new views in chemistry, and appears to prove that neither the gases nor the metals are simple substances.
-Ammonia consists of hydrogen and nitrogen ; these gases therefore are capa- ble of becoming metallic, and as in so doing they must suffer decomposition, they cannot be simple substances, neither can the metal which is formed by their union.
+Ammonia consists of hydrogen and nitrogen; these gases therefore are capa- ble of becoming metallic, and as in so doing they must suffer decomposition, they cannot be simple substances, neither can the metal which is formed by their union.
 Hydrogen, which, from its extreme levity, has been assumed